-A common misconception in the tent rental industry is that the amount of anchoring required changes pushing on a given tent that is X wide, X long, and X high is very similar.
+A common misconception in the tent rental industry is that the amount of anchoring required changes significantly for different styles of tents.
+But in practice, the wind force pushing on a given tent that is X wide, X long, and X high is very similar.
 As a result, the amount of anchoring needed per given tent size will be similar for all styles of tents, even though how that anchoring is achieved can vary by style.